Art-Sells/Arells/Build-Notes.md

 - save/update .json info every second to ext Dsk (then every day save/update cold)

 Arells Wallet and change all Variables
-- Build Back-End Lambda code for setInterval logic from HPMarchitecture and MASSarchitecture (check "Total WBTC Calculation" from GPT History) and adjust logic for every 1 week.
+- Build Back-End Lambda code for setInterval logic from HPMarchitecture and MASSarchitecture (check "Total WBTC Calculation" from GPT History) and adjust logic for every 1 week (if MEV bot churn rate remains stable, do not update LPPrebate.sol, if not stable, update)
 - If holdMASS is true for all vatopGroups, then start internal countdown (test with simple 30 second countdown) until reset holdMASS to false after countdown API connected to email (always todays date Hawaiian time) [mm/dd/yr], next update replaces Date? (only if all supplicateCBBTCtoUSDCs are true then start time)… Update every 168~ hours.
-- Build HPM Assets (line-chart with profits, etc) based on VatopGroup info.
+- Build Arells/HPM Notion (line-chart with TVL/AUM-HPM(Solid Marketplace), revenue, profits, etc) based on VatopGroup info and HPM-API revenue graph {Make it live updating every second?} TVL/AUM (solid (bull/sloth) vs liquid (bull/bear) totals)
+- Updates (oDAO, FndrsINC, etc)

 ## After Test
 - Remove P/K & P/K Test from e en vee (check decoding proces (in console.logs) for each individual account to prevent external P/K decoding (MASSTester.tsx and HPMTester.tsx?))